Mempawah Kingdom

+History

 Dayak-Hindu period

 The forerunner of Mempawah is closely related to the history of several predecessor kingdoms, including the Bangkule Sultankng Kingdom and the Sidiniang Kingdom.
 The Bangkule Sultankng Kingdom is a Dayak kingdom founded by Ne'Rumaga in a place called Bahana.

 The Dayak kingdom led by Patih Gumantar is an independent kingdom that has existed since around 1380.
 Because the center of this kingdom is in the Sidiniang Mountains, it was known as the Sidiniang Kingdom.

 It is said that Patih Gumantar had an agreement with Gajah Mada from the Majapahit Empire to unite the countries in the archipelago under the control of the Majapahit Empire.
 Patih Gumantar and Gajah Mada are said to have traveled together to Muang Thai to resist the attack of Kublai Khan of the Mongol Empire.
 Evidence of the relationship between the Sidiniang Kingdom and the Majapahit Empire is the existence of a keris (ceremonial knife) that was presented to Patih Gumantar.
 This knife is still stored in Hulu Mempawah, and the heirloom is referred to as "Keris Susuhunan".

 The existence of the Sidiniang Kingdom was always being threatened.
 One of the attacks on the kingdom was from a Biaju kingdom.
 In the battle that took place around 1400, there was a beheading war that resulted in the death of Patih Gumantar.
 With the death of Patih Gumantar, the history of the Sidiniang Kingdom came to an end.
 However, there is an opinion that the position of Patih Gumantar was continued by his son named Patih Nyabakng.
 However, the reign of Patih Nyabakng did not last long because the Sidiniang Kingdom was involved in a dispute with the Lara Kingdom which was centered in Sungai Raya Negeri Sambas.
 After the leadership of Patih Nyabakng, the history of the Sidiniang Kingdom could not be traced again.